Shaken baby syndrome

 If all of the above seem fine and your baby is still crying you could try:

-- swaddling your baby in a soft warm blanket, making sure their face is clear; babies love to feel secure and snug
+- wrapping and holding your baby safely in a light-weight blanket; many babies love to feel snug

 - singing or talking quietly to your baby, or playing some gentle music; babies like soothing noises